trang-nguyenn/Algorithms/Trie/336-palindrome-pairs.md

 ## Loop over Trie() and collect the information we want

 When we have only one word:
+We need to `search over this Trie() graph` and gradually pop out the word.
+Indeed, to perform search over a graph is normally not easy.

 ```python
 def getPalindromesForWord(trie, word, index):